keenanshirt/keenanshirt.github.io/_includes/pages/about.md

 <a target="external" href="https://github.com/cambridge-collection/spacefinder">https://github.com/cambridge-collection/spacefinder</a>

+### About this site

-A rewrite of the code in the Cambridge application's UI was undertaken by the University of Leeds Library to make a single page application fed by JSON files which load data for all spaces (instead of loading them from a Rails API).
-The project was initiated to explore the possibility of using the Cambridge app in Leeds, where adoption of the full Rails stack was not possible.
+This site contains a rewrite of the code in the Cambridge application's UI to make a single page application fed by JSON files which load data for all spaces (instead of loading them from a Rails API).
+The project was initiated by the University of Leeds library to explore the possibility of using the Cambridge app in Leeds, but adoption of the full Rails stack was not possible at the time.

-<a target="external" href="https://spacefinder.leeds.ac.uk/">https://spacefinder.leeds.ac.uk/</a>

-This was released under an Apache 2.0 open source license in January 2023.

-<a target="external" href="https://github.com/uol-library/spacefinder">https://github.com/uol-library/spacefinder</a>
+<a target="external" href="https://github.com/uol-library/spacefinder-ui">https://github.com/uol-library/spacefinder-ui</a>

 ### Copyright